Osteogenesis Imperfecta Workup

 An analysis of the amino acid composition of collagens may be useful.

 DNA blood testing for gene defects has an accuracy of 60-94%.
-Prenatal DNA mutation analysis can be performed in pregnancies with risk of OI to analyze uncultured chorionic villus cells.
-Samples are obtained during chorionic villus sampling performed under ultrasonographic guidance when a mutation in another member of the family is already known.
+Antenatal DNA mutation analysis can be performed in pregnancies with risk of OI to analyze uncultured chorionic villus cells.
+Samples are obtained during chorionic villus sampling performed under ultrasonographic (US) guidance when a mutation in another member of the family is already known.

 Ultrasonography

-Prenatal ultrasonography is most useful in evaluating OI types II and III.
+Antenatal US is most useful in evaluating OI types II and III.
 It is capable of detecting limb-length abnormalities at 15-18 weeks’ gestation.
 In its most severe form, the disease may be evident as early as 16 weeks’ gestation.

-Mild forms of OI may result in normal findings on ultrasonography.
+Mild forms of OI may result in normal findings on US.
 Features include supervisualization of intracranial contents caused by decreased mineralization of calvaria (also calvarial compressibility), bowing of the long bones, decreased bone length (especially of the femur), and multiple rib fractures.

 Previous